Time-Based Static Routes

 Before someone accuses me of being totally FCoE/DCB-focused, here’s an interesting EEM trick.
-Damian wanted to have time-dependent static routes (you could use them to ensure expensive backup path is only established during the working hours).
+Damian wanted to have time-dependent static routes to ensure expensive backup path is only established during the working hours.
 I told him to use cron with EEM to modify router configuration (and obviously lost him in the acronym forest)... but there’s an even better solution: use reliable static routing and modify just the track object’s state with EEM.

 Static route first: we’ll create a floating default route (we’re solving the backup path problem) tied to a track object.

 ip route 0.0.0.0 0.0.0.0 Tunnel 0 250 track 42

 Next, we have to create the track object itself.
 We’ll create a stub-object since it won’t track an IP SLA or interface state; we just need a flag that we’ll set with EEM.
 We also have to decide what happens after a router reload.
 It might be a good idea to have the backup path available, so the default state of the track object should be up.

 track 42 stub-object default-state up

 Last step: create two EEM applets.
 One of them will set the track object’s state to down at the end of the business day, the other one will set it to up in the morning.

 event manager applet DisableBackup event timer cron name DisableBackup cron-entry "0 17 * * *" action 1.0 track set 42 state down ! event manager applet EnableBackup event timer cron name EnableBackup cron-entry "0 8 * * 1-5" action 1.0 track set 42 state up

 You might wonder why you should use this slightly convoluted solution when you could simply modify the router configuration in EEM applets.
 The answer is simple: if your EEM applets are modifying the configuration, you never know whether you should save configuration changes before reloading the router… and if you use a configuration monitoring tool, you might get lots of unnecessary alerts.